 Lifestyle blog topics that are useful for your audience

 1 – Create a quick blog post, video, or audio answering one question from your audience.

-PRO TIPS ON VIDEOS: Video seems to be really hot now—especially live videos.
-You don’t need pro equipment.
+PRO TIPS ON VIDEOS: Unless you want to be a pro videographer in addition to a health expert, you don’t need pro equipment.
 You can shoot videos with your laptop camera or cell phone.
 For slideshows like in the courses I create, I use Zoom to record a screen share with a small thumbnail of my face in the corner.
 Once recorded, upload to YouTube or another platform and embed them into your blog.
 Also, make sure you download a copy to your personal drive in case YT or FB goes wonky!

-2 – People love tips!
+2 – People love, love, love tips!
+Tips are valuable ways to help your audience implement your knowledge into their lives.
 Do you have a few tips that your clients, friends, and/or family love?
 Share them with your whole audience, too.
-Some health and wellness topics can be: how to swap a recipe ingredient, bust cravings, reduce sugar, relieve stress, or motivate yourself to exercise.
+Some health and wellness topics can be how to: swap a recipe ingredient, bust cravings, reduce sugar, relieve stress, or motivate yourself to exercise.
 How can your followers do something better or more efficiently?
 Bonus points if you share a short story or example of how the tips can benefit them.

 4 – Create a resources post by linking to your best posts like this one on health blogging.
 Feel free to add in some of your recommended affiliate products, too.